microsounds/microsounds.github.io/.src/notes/figures.md

 [mfc]: https://myfigurecollection.net

 ## Collection
-_They're in no particular order, only sorted by date I remember getting it, probably._
+_Sorted by when I remember getting it, from newest to oldest.<br/>
+If images are broken it means MFC is down again._

 <div id="fig-thumbs">
 <noscript>